seblaporte/k3s-at-home/README.md

 # unable to recognize "./cluster/base/flux-system": no matches for kind "HelmRepository" in version "source.toolkit.fluxcd.io/v1beta1"
 ```

-:tada: **Congratulations** you have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

 ## :mega:&nbsp; Post installation

 ### Verify Flux